-- Provide the basis for a positive and inclusive climate of behaviour. - Ensure that our environment is one in which all children and adults feel safe, secure and respected. - Enable children to develop a sense of self-worth, respect and tolerance for others. - Provide guidance on consistent and co-operative approaches to positive behaviour management. - Ensure that we work in partnership with parents/carers. - Develop ownership of the policy within the whole school community.
+- Provide the basis for a positive and inclusive climate of behaviour. - Ensure that our environment is one in which all children and adults feel safe, secure and respected; an environment where difference is valued and nurtured and bullying, harassment and violence are not tolerated. - Enable children to develop a sense of self-worth, respect and tolerance for others - We believe that cultural capital is about giving children the best possible start to their education and future success. - Provide a climate where children behave with consistently high levels of respect for each other and our learning environment. - Provide guidance on consistent and co-operative approaches to positive behaviour management. - Ensure that we work in partnership with parents/carers. - Develop ownership of the policy within the whole school community.